How To Insure Antiques Or Artwork

 One of the major downsides to scheduling items in an insurance policy is that you will not receive automatic inflation coverage.

-If you don’t like the idea of not receiving inflation coverage in your insurance plan, or having to get reappraisals each year to keep your coverage current, there is an alternative strategy that you could use to insure your artwork or antique.
+If you don’t like the idea of not receiving inflation coverage, or having to get reappraisals each year to keep your coverage current, there is an alternative strategy that you could use to insure your artwork or antique.

-This strategy however, is only suited for individuals whose homeowners insurance policy has no dollar limits on antiques or paintings.
-Most home insurance policies do not have such limits, although it is worth checking with your insurance agent or advisor just to be certain.
+Most policies do not have such limits, although it’s worth checking this with your insurance agent or adviser just to be certain.

 If you have high value items in your home, such as a painting or antique, extending your coverage C policy will enable you to receive full compensation for all your items in the event that you need to make a claim.

 Of course, you will only receive full cover if you increase the limit high enough to cover the full value of your possessions.
-So it is extremely important that you take the time to fully document the value of all the items you wish to insure.
+So for this reason, it’s extremely important that you take the time to fully document the value of all the items you wish to insure.

 3) Documentation